uwescience/DSSG2024_Understanding_Homelessness/method1.md

 We prepared the data by:
 - Creating functions to clean the data and impute additional columns where needed.
-- Standardizing common columns in both RDS and PSD datasets to harmonize them, ensuring consistent factor levels and data formats.
+- Standardizing common columns in both UW RDS and UW PSD datasets to harmonize them, ensuring consistent factor levels and data formats.

 ## Tools (Component Specification)